Justina-M/any-cocktail/client/README.md

 # Project 'Any Cocktail'

 This is a simple SPA which main purpose is to search for recipies of cocktails.
-Deployed on Firebase.
-[Try it out here](https://any-cocktail.web.app/cocktails?s=berry).
+Deployed on Heroku.
+[Try it out here](https://any-cocktail.herokuapp.com/).

 ## Technologies and tools used